Skinamarink (2022)

 Presentation:

 Back in the day, YouTube and eBaum’s world was the hub spot for liminal analog horror.
 With films like Backrooms getting a feature film, it was likely this film that broke the ice for them.
 This is essentially an experimental found footage film with limited dialogue.
-The long takes, ambience, and thick noise functions in turning this into a metaphorical mood piece.
+The long takes, ambience, and thick noise function in turning this into a metaphorical mood piece.
 It’s so grainy that sometimes you think something is there in the shadows, but I don’t think people will find it scary.
 In fact, nearly everyone should find this boring, especially if you’re not analyzing the metaphor.

 Analysis: